State feminism: Middle East

 In the 1980s and 1990s, "feminist activists and scholars in the Middle East assailed the limits of 'state feminism' and exposed its patriarchal dimensions."

-Communist and Socialist regimes
+Communist and socialist states

+The People's Republic of China included gender equality in its constitution from inception.'
+Its view of state-led women's liberation was implemented through laws reinforcing gender equality in politics, economics, culture, education, and social and family matters.
+To further develop policy and represent women's interests, it formed the All-China Women's Federation.
 "Sharon Wesoky characterized the relationship of an emergent women's movement to the [Chinese] state as 'symbiotic,' containing elements of both autonomy and dependence, and operating largely within rather than in opposition to party-state institutions."

-Writing on China, Badran argued that State feminisms' have been discredited elsewhere as well [e.g., in China] following the collapse of communist and socialist regimes."
+Critics of the Chinese approach to state-led feminism contend that its practice from 1946 to 1976 focused on the erasure of gender and made it difficult for women to assert their positions on these issues separate from the male-dominated state apparatus.

 After Germany split, the East side saw the implementation of Mütter- und Kinderschutzgesetz.
 This policy constructed a comprehensive state ran child care program that consequently led to an unprecedented 78 percent employment rate for women The countries centralized government has been attributed to a major reason as to why feminists were able to successfully implement policy Additionally, higher government funding allowed for more ensured success for social programs before reunification.